Automatic Pool Cleaner Troubleshooting: How to Solve Common Problems

 Damaged Brushes Or Suction Vents

-Issue: It’s possible to spot a dysfunctioning pool cleaner by examining the bottom of your pool.
+Issue: You can spot a dysfunctioning pool cleaner by examining the bottom of your pool.
 If you have a suction-side pool cleaner and notice it appears to be cleaning the pool’s bottom at the right pace, but the bottom still looks grimy or sludgy, the issue could be worn-out brushes or damaged suction vents.

 Solution: Have a close look at the brushes or the vents.
 If the brushes look split or worn out, replace the vacuum head with a fresh pair of bristles – this usually costs only about $25 – 40.
 If the suction vents look clogged, spray them with water or soak them in a cleaning solution to dislodge any stubborn materials.